codetricity/theta-linux/docs/equipment.md

 ### Jetson

+You can either use tegrastats or jetson-stats to see information on your CPU and GPU to identify performance bottlenecks.

+#### tegrastats

 On NVIDIA Jetson, `tegrastats` is useful for seeing information on the GPU.
 In the example below, I've inserted line breaks to make the output easier to read.
 The output is shown before streaming starts.